The Bankrate promise

-How much did you plan on spending this holiday season—and how much did you actually spend?
+How much did you plan on spending this holiday season — and how much did you actually spend?
 The National Retail Federation (NRF) predicts that 2022 will turn out to be the highest holiday spending season on record, with sales between November and December totaling as much as $966.6 billion — a 3 percent to 4 percent increase from last year’s spending during the holiday season.
 Individual consumers planned to spend over $800 on gifts and other holiday expenses.

 With many Americans spending more than ever, you may have ended the 2022 holiday season with more credit card debt than you’d bargained for.
 If you’ve found that you spent more than you’d planned, you may be wondering how to get back on track and set yourself up for a fresh financial start in the New Year?
 Is it possible to make a post-holiday financial recovery?

 Even if you spent much more than you planned this holiday season, it’s still possible to get your finances to the point where 2023 feels like a fresh financial start.
 We asked nationally-recognized consumer finance expert Andrea Woroch to share her best tips for tackling post-holiday spending and overcoming holiday debt.
 Here’s her advice on how to recover from the expenses of the holidays by focusing on spending less, earning more and putting your savings to good use.

 Start with a no-spend month

 “The best way to reset your budget after the busy and expensive holiday season is to detoxify your spending with a no-spend month,” Woroch explains.
 “During this time, commit to not buying anything outside your necessities.”
 Your necessities are likely to include groceries, housing, transportation, healthcare and monthly bills — and exclude expenses like takeout, movie downloads, new clothes and app purchases.

-Some people may even be able to make it through a no-spend month without spending anything—although most of us will have to make some kind of financial transaction, even if it’s as simple as stocking up on milk, eggs or toilet paper.
+Most of us would have to make some kind of financial transaction during a month, even if it’s as simple as stocking up on milk, eggs or toilet paper.
 But it’s the elimination of discretionary spending that matters most.